Coronavirus information for applications

 Keep an eye on our Coronavirus updates page for all the latest.

 Please make sure that you’ve read What we do before making a start on your application so that you can find out more about what kind of grants we make and check your eligibility.
 Alternatively, you can download our funding guidelines for the full picture.

 You can find full details of what you need to send us in your application in Making a first-stage proposal.

 You can apply at any time – Tudor makes grants on a rolling programme and there are no deadlines.

 How likely are you to receive a grant?

-Tudor’s guidelines are broad so inevitably we receive many more applications than we can fund.
-In practice, only around one in ten applicants receives a grant.
+Tudor has broad and open guidelines so inevitably we receive many more applications than we can fund.
+Last year we received 2,931 applications.
+In practice, only around one in ten applications receives a grant.

-We know that putting together a full funding application places heavy demands on your time and resources, so we ask all applicants to complete a brief first-stage proposal instead.
+This is why we have a two-stage application process.
+We realise that putting together a full funding application is demanding and time consuming so we ask all applicants to complete a brief first-stage proposal instead.

 If you reach the second stage your chance of success will be much higher.
-But a grant isn’t guaranteed; some applications fall away before they reach the final committee stage and not all applications discussed at that committee will get a grant.
+But a grant isn’t guaranteed: a few applications drop out before they reach the final committee stage and not all applications discussed by committee members will get a grant.